Fibrous papule of the face is a benign, clinically indistinct papule, also known as sporadic angiofibroma.

 Several histological subtypes have been described, which might cause diagnostic difficulties.

 The lesion is benign, but it may be removed to confirm the diagnosis or for cosmetic reasons.
 Surgical procedures include curettage, shave excision, or elliptical excision.
-Laser treatment with pulsed dye laser, CO2 laser, and KTP laser has been successfully used for the treatment of angiofibromas such as tuberous sclerosis.
+Laser treatment with pulsed dye laser, carbon dioxide laser, and potassium-titanyl-phosphate (KTP) laser has been successfully used for the treatment of angiofibromas such as tuberous sclerosis.